thomasWeise/aitoa/book/structure/globalOptima/README.md

 It is clear that no schedule can complete faster then the longest job.
 Furthermore, we know that the makespan of the optimal schedule also cannot be shorter than the latest "finishing time" of any machine&nbsp;$\jsspMachineIndex$.
 This finishing time is at least as big as the sum&nbsp;$\jsspMachineRuntime{\jsspMachineIndex}$ of the runtimes of all the sub-jobs assigned to this machine.
-But it may also include a least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$, namely if the sub-jobs for machine&nbsp;$\jsspMachineIndex$ never come first in their job.
+But it may also include a least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$:
+If the sub-jobs for machine&nbsp;$\jsspMachineIndex$ never come first in their job, then for each job, we need to sum up the runtimes of the sub-jobs coming before the one on machine&nbsp;$\machineIndex$.
+The least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$ is then the smallest of these sums.
 Similarly, there is a least idle time&nbsp;$\jsspMachineEndIdle{\jsspMachineIndex}$ at the end if these sub-jobs never come last in their job.
 As lower bound for the fastest schedule that could theoretically exist, we therefore get:

 $$ \lowerBound(\objf) = \max\left\{\max_{\jsspJobIndex}\left\{ \sum_{\jsspMachineIndex=0}^{\jsspMachines-1} \jsspSubJobTime{\jsspJobIndex}{\jsspMachineIndex}\right\} \;,\; \max_{\jsspMachineIndex} \left\{ \jsspMachineStartIdle{\jsspMachineIndex}+\jsspMachineRuntime{\jsspMachineIndex} +\jsspMachineEndIdle{\jsspMachineIndex}\right\}\right\} $$ {#eq:jsspLowerBound}

 More details are given in [@sec:appendix:jssp:lowerBounds] and [@T199BFBSP].
+Often, we may not have such lower bounds, but it does never hurt to think about them, because it will provide us with some more understanding about the nature of the problem we are trying to solve.

+Even if we have a lower bound for the objective function, we can usually not know whether any solution of that quality actually exists.
-Of course, we cannot know whether a schedule exists that can achieve this lower bound makespan.
+In other words, we do not know whether it is actually possible to find a schedule whose makespan equals the lower bound.
 There simply may not be any way to arrange the jobs such that no sub-job stalls any other sub-job.
-This is why the value&nbsp;$\lowerBound(\objf)$ is a lower bound: we know no solution can be better than this, but we do not know whether a solution with such minimal makespan exists.
+This is why the value&nbsp;$\lowerBound(\objf)$ is called lower bound:
+We know no solution can be better than this, but we do not know whether a solution with such minimal makespan exists.

 However, if our algorithms produce solutions with a quality close to&nbsp;$\lowerBound(\objf)$, we know that we are doing well.
+Also, if we would actually find a solution with that makespan, then we would know that we have perfectly solved the problem.
 The lower bounds for the makespans of our example problems are illustrated in [@tbl:jsspLowerBoundsTable].

 |name|$\jsspJobs$|$\jsspMachines$|$\lowerBound(\objf)$|$\lowerBound(\objf)^{\star}$|source for&nbsp;$\lowerBound(\objf)^{\star}$